 3. An area shall be presumed not to be primarily residential but shall be deemed transitional where multiple commercial, industrial or other non-residential uses have been applied for and approved during the previous five (5) years.

-The area is primarily single-family residential with no commercial zoning nearby.
+The area along the east side of N. Highway US 1 is primarily single-family residential with commercial zoning on the west side of N. Highway US 1.